nguyenvukhang/kitty/docs/color-stack.rst

 color table.
 This allows for various performance optimizations when drawing the screen.
 The problem is that if the user previously used the escape codes to change these colors themselves, then running the full screen application will lose those changes even after it exits.
-To avoid this, kitty introduces a new pair of *OSC* escape codes to push and pop the current color values from a stack::
+To avoid this, alatty introduces a new pair of *OSC* escape codes to push and pop the current color values from a stack::